Cholistan Desert

-In ancient times, Cholistan was a fertile region with a large river fed by meltwater from the Himalayas, and so has a high density of ancient settlements from the Indus Valley civilization period dating back as early as 4000 BCE.
-The region later became a center for caravan trade, leading to the construction of numerous forts in the medieval period to protect trade routes - of which the Derawar Fort is the best-preserved example.
+Cholistan was a center for caravan trade, leading to the construction of numerous forts in the medieval period to protect trade routes—of which the Derawar Fort is the best-preserved example.

 Geography

-Cholistan covers an area of 25800 km2 in the Bahawalpur, Bahawalnagar, and Rahim Yar Khan districts of southern Punjab.
+Cholistan covers an area of 25800 km2 in the Bahawalpur Division of Punjab.
 The nearest major city is Bahawalpur city, 30 km from the edge of the desert.
 The desert stretches about 480 kilometres in length, with a width varying between 32 and 192 kilometres.
 It is located between 27°42΄00΄΄ to 29° 45΄00΄΄ north, and 69°57' 30'′ to 72° 52' 30'′ east.
 81% of the desert is sandy, while 19% is characterized by alluvial flats and small sandy dunes.
 The entire region is subject to desertification due to poor vegetation cover resulting in wind erosion.

 Climate

 Cholistan's climate is characterized as an arid and semi-arid Tropical desert, with very low annual humidity.
 The mean temperature in Cholistan is 28.33 C, with the hottest month being July with a mean temperature of 38.5 C. Summer temperatures can surpass 46 C, and sometimes rise over 50 C during periods of drought.
 Winter temperatures occasionally dip to 0 C. Average rainfall in Cholistan is up to 180mm, with July and August being the wettest months, although droughts are common.
 Water is collected seasonally in a system of natural pools called Toba, or manmade pools called Kund.
 Subsoil water is found at a depth of 30–40 meters, but is typically brackish, and unsuitable for most plant growth.